y-hatano-github/go-candle/README.md

 ![gocandle](gocandle.gif)

 # What is this?
-Fire effect written in Golang.
+Fire effect written in Golang.<br>
 Seeing fire make you feel calm.

 ## How to get and run the code.